 Second, third parties tend to be either too broad in ideology that it is difficult for members to show loyalty to a common agenda like the Progressive Party of the early 1900s.
 Or they restrict themselves to a select few policy issues like the Ecology Party in Florida.
 In both cases, they run the risk of being absorbed by one or both of the existing parties or dismissed for ignoring other pressing issues to voters.

 Third, the more “successful” third parties are usually splinter or unhappy constituents of the preexisting parties.
 Two examples of these include the Bull-Moose Party and the Reformed Party of America.
 The former was in response Teddy Roosevelt’s distaste for the Taft Administration.
 Similarly, Ross Perot brought the Reformed Party to national headlines with his disgust for the GOP and the Democrats in the 1990s.
 In both cases, they drew away enough voters to prevent one of the larger parties from winning.
 But they did not win enough to become a party in their own right.
 Their views were simply too similar to the ones already held by the larger parties.

-Each of these are obstacles facing the Libertarian Party which has thus far offered little or know answers for how it will overcome them.
+These obstacles face the Libertarian Party with hardly answers for how it will overcome them.
 Like a resounding gong, libertarians are saying their party and candidate are sane alternatives to Trump and Clinton.
 That’s what TR and Ross Perot said of their opponents.
 The Libertarian focus is generally economic and fiscal policy.
 Social issues receive little to no attention despite the interest they receive from media and voters.
-As a result they have a hard time reconciling the strong differences of opinions regarding abortion, gun-control, and same-sex marriage.
+As a result, they have a hard time reconciling the strong differences of opinions regarding abortion, gun-control, and same-sex marriage.